juanic/TinyMaix_EDUCIAA/firmware_TinyMaix/README.md

 | O0 SIMD | 2.95  | 91.17 | 626.67 | 653.85  |      |
 | O1 SIMD | 2.95  | 91.17 | 626.67 | XXX     |      |

+Poor performance compared to similar devices, I checked the time measuremnt toggling a pin and the measurements with the osciloscope agrreds with the terminal output, I migth be missing something in the porting.

 ## Author